padogrid/bundle-none-imdg-benchmark-tests/README.md

-# IMDG Product Benchmart Tests
+# IMDG Product Benchmark Tests

-This bundle provides step-by-step instructions for creating an local environment and conducting benchmark tests on all the PadoGrid supported IMDG products using the `perf_test` app.
+This bundle provides step-by-step instructions for creating a test environment and conducting benchmark tests on IMDG products.

 ## Installing Bundle